UPB-SysSec/upb-syssec.github.io/_posts/2021-10-08-3d-printing-file-format-usage.md

 This reduces the variance in the repetition factor from [Table 1](#tab:file-format-occurrences).

 As you can see in the graph below, `.obj`, `.step`, and `.f3d` all follow a near identical curve that shows rapid increases in usage.
-`.3mf` shows fewer usage overall, but a rapid increase since its inital release.
+`.3mf` shows fewer usage overall, but a rapid increase since its initial release.
 `.sldprt`, `.fcstd`, `.dxf`, `.gcode`, and `.blend` show a more steady growth.
 `.ipt` and `.amf` both fluctuate more than others and seem more or less stagnant.
 `.skp`, `.123dx` are declining in usage.